hartwigmedical/scripts/texts/dataRequestQuickStart.md

 ### Data inclusion/exclusion

-In addition to data-request specific criteria, we only include data for which none of below applies.
+In addition to data-request specific criteria, we exclude datasets for which one of below applies.

 - We exclude biopsies from patients where informed consent is from before 21 April 2016.
-- We exclude biopsies where quality is poor (PURPLE QC != PASS).
+- We exclude biopsies with poor quality (PURPLE QC != PASS).
-- We exclude biopsies where there is no tumor evidence (PURPLE status = “NO_TUMOR”).
+- We exclude biopsies without any tumor evidence (PURPLE status = “NO_TUMOR”).
-- We exclude biopsies where there is less than 20% tumor cells (PURPLE purity < 0.2).
+- We exclude biopsies with less than 20% tumor cells (PURPLE purity < 0.2).

-### Code
+### More detailed information
 - Source code of our analysis pipeline: [https://github.com/hartwigmedical/pipeline](https://github.com/hartwigmedical/pipeline)
 - Source code of all HMF tools: [https://github.com/hartwigmedical/hmftools](https://github.com/hartwigmedical/hmftools)

-### More detailed information
 - For an explanation of most output see [PURPLE](https://github.com/hartwigmedical/hmftools/tree/master/purity-ploidy-estimator)
 - For an example patient report see our [resources page](http://resources.hartwigmedicalfoundation.nl/)
 - For various resource files used in our analysis see our [resources page](http://resources.hartwigmedicalfoundation.nl/)

 ### Final Notes
-- You can also setup our own MySQL database scheme and load your data request content: please contact us for instructions.
+- HMF internally uses a MySQL database setup to query our data.
+We can share the scheme so you can set this up yourself as well and load the data request content.
+Please contact one of us for instructions.